ClarityNLP/ClarityNLP/docs/user_guide/nlpql/basic_examples.md

-_Note we recommend prepending each query with `limit=100;` which keeps the job small and allows you to test queries without taking up a lot of time and compute resources.
+_Note we recommend prepending each query with `limit 100;` which keeps the job small and allows you to test queries without taking up a lot of time and compute resources.
 Once you have developed a query and want to scale it to the full dataset, simply remove the `limit` statement._